TheKestner/mind-reader/pseudocode.md

 **INIT** Create Variables for Program

- * Create Obj - Pages
+    Create Obj - Pages

- * Establish Click Handlers for the Buttons: Square button - addEventListener for click to next page5.String name(Reveal) differnt for page 5
+    Establish Click Handlers for the Buttons: Square button - addEventListener for click to next page5.String name(Reveal) differnt for page 5
     Circle button - addEventListener for Go to next page on click for page 1.
 Second function to Return/Refresh for pages 2-6

- * Create Var Array of Pages /or JSON to Fetch array If we have data, populate else hide
+    Create Var Array of Pages /or JSON to Fetch array If we have data, populate else hide

- *
+ **Functions**
+    nextPage = page++
+    else refreshPage to return to page 1